january3/vtree2/README.md

 ## BUGS

 - legend titles sometimes overlap with the legend
+- ~~check the graphic summary example. if dir is tb, it looks ok (fonts maybe slightly too large).
+But turn it around and the fonts on the grob nodes are unreadable.
+Why?~~
 - ~~aliases are ignored for the legend.
 Maybe aliases should behave like palettes, i.e. also set an attribute to be used by legend?~~
 - ~~“Missing” is missing from the legend on the user guide example for